 Table of Contents

-1. Watch how to can green beans
+1. Watch how to can green beans.

-2. How to Can Green Beans Recipe
+3. How to Can Green Beans Recipe

 I’ve always pressure canned green beans.
 That’s what Grandma and Mom always said was best and it makes sense.
 Why?
-Well, beans are very low on acid, so to ensure all the microorganisms and bacteria are killed, pressuring is the best way.
+Well, beans are very low in acid, so to ensure all the microorganisms and bacteria are killed, pressuring is the best way.
 It allows a much higher temperature to kill all contaminants.

 Pressure canning sounds scary to many, but once you read the instructions and do it once, you’ll be a pro!
 When you are so used to canning like I am, it can be hard to pin down a recipe.
 So here’s the most common way we pressure our beans.

-Watch how to can green beans
+Watch how to can green beans.

 Three glass jars filled with sliced green beans sitting on white countertop with lids and rings on top